TypeTerrors/ts_agent/docs/NETWORK.md

 ## 4. How This Network Differs from Typical Setups

 1. **Feature-rich inputs**
-   - Instead of raw price-only series, every timestep includes engineered features (log returns, spread/close ratios, volume ratios, volatility estimates).
+   - Instead of raw price-only series, every timestep includes 22 engineered features (log returns, price/volume ratios, moving-average spreads, oscillators like RSI/MACD/TSI, ATR-based volatility, momentum, Bollinger percent, and more).
 This reduces the network’s burden to discover basic relationships from scratch.
 2. **Short-window design**
    - Tunable `windowSize` allows the model to be adapted for sparse or dense markets.
 The ability to shrink the window ensures you can still train with limited history.
 3. **Dropout + Normalization in Residual Blocks**